uspki/policies/certificate-policy.md

 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
 4. The CA obtains evidence that the Certificate was misused;
 5. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
-6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked the right to use the Domain Name or the Domain Name Registrant has failed to renew the Domain Name under .gov and/or .mil sTLDs);
+6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted;
 7. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name;
 8. The CA is made aware of a material change in the information contained in the Certificate;
 9. The CA is made aware that the Certificate was not issued in accordance with this CP or the CA's Certification Practice Statement;